heterorefactor/heterorefactor/experiments/Recursive/README.md

 We use the invariant detected in the previous step for the `rec` mode of HeteroRefactor to refactor the kernel code to enable Vivado HLS synthesis.
+This is the target `refactor` in the Makefile.

 ```bash
 ../heterorefactor/refactoring/build/heterorefactor \